 Morrison in Jefferson County, Colorado — The American Mountains (Southwest)

 Topics and series.
-This historical marker is listed in these topic lists: Paleontology • Parks & Recreational Areas • Roads & Vehicles.
-In addition, it is included in the Works Progress Administration (WPA) projects series list.
+This historical marker is listed in these topic lists: Paleontology • Parks & Recreational Areas.
+In addition, it is included in the National Natural Landmarks series list.

 Location.
-39° 40.771′ N, 105° 11.801′ W. Marker is in Morrison, Colorado, in Jefferson County.
-Marker is at the intersection of Hog Back Road (County Road 93) and West Alameda Parkway, on the right when traveling north on Hog Back Road.
-Marker is located at the south end of the Dinosaur Ridge Hog Back Road trailhead and parking lot.
+39° 40.708′ N, 105° 11.705′ W. Marker is in Morrison, Colorado, in Jefferson County.
+Marker is on West Alameda Parkway 0.1 miles south of Hog Back Road (County Road 93), on the left when traveling south.
+Marker is located along the Dinosaur Ridge trail, at an interpretive kiosk about 1/10 south of the parking lot and trailhead on Hog Back Road.
 Touch for map.
 Marker is in this post office area: Morrison CO 80465, United States of America.
 Touch for directions.

 Also see . . .